webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 Using `instanceIndex` we can get specific struct elements from our arrays of structs.

-We also need to some get the color from the correct array element and use it in our fragment shader.
+We also need to get the color from the correct array element and use it in our fragment shader.
 The fragment shader doesn't have access to `@builtin(instance_index)` because that would make no sense.
 We could pass it as an [inter-stage variable](webgpu-inter-stage-variables.html) but it